 In the spring of 2018 I solo-taught my own course, a first-year seminar called Mendelian Outlaws: The Biology of Selfish Genetic Elements.

 In the past, I have also been a guest lecturer for the upper year course on human genomics.

 University of Toronto

 At U of T, I worked as a Teaching Assistant (TA) for a variety of lower and upper year courses offered by the Department of Ecology and Evolutionary Biology as well as the sister department, the Department of Cell and Systems Biology.

 During many years I have worked with Lanterna Education tutoring upper year students of the International Baccalaureate Diploma Programme in biology and mathematics.
 I have also co-authored the first version of the biology course for the online courses offered by Lanterna.

 As Junior Fellow I tutored local high school students in biology and chemistry through the Massey College Mentor and Tutoring Programme.
-On several occasions I have also been a judge at the Toronto Science Fair.
+On several occasions I have also been a judge at the Toronto Science Fair and participated in Skype a Scientist.

 Popular Science Essays and Talks